Jill Stein Campaign Events in Corning Sept. 27 and Oct. 10

 Steuben Greens support Gas Drilling Moratorium Legislation

 The Steuben County Green Party has issued a memorandum in support

 of the Englebright (A10490)/Addabbo (S7592) bill that would establish

-of natural gas or oil in New York State until 120 days
+of natural gas or oil in New York State until 120 days after the

-and freshwater supplies.
+groundwater and freshwater supplies.
 Click

 here to read our memorandum.